Bassim789/pattern-web/README.rst

 .. image:: img/Advanced.png
 Figure 4 : WebSearch widget with Twitter selected (advanced interface)

-3. Message
+3. Messages
 **************
 *Setting changed.
 Click send.*
     This message informs the user that the settings have been changed and are ready to be sent.

 *Data correctly sent to output: <n> segments.*